Cynthia Nixon: 2020–present: Streaming shows

 In January 2019, it was announced that Nixon will star in the upcoming Netflix drama series Ratched.
 Since 2021 she returned to the role of Miranda Hobbes in the Sex and the City revival And Just Like That... for HBO Max where she also serves as an executive producer.
-Since 2022 she took a leading role of Ada Brook in another HBO Max show The Gilded Age starring alongside Louisa Jacobson, Christine Baranski, and Carrie Coon.
+Since 2022 she took a leading role of Ada Brook in another HBO show The Gilded Age starring alongside Louisa Jacobson, Christine Baranski, and Carrie Coon.

 Political activism

 Nixon is a member of the New York City chapter of Democratic Socialists of America.
 Nixon is a long-time advocate for public education.
 She is a spokesperson for New York's Alliance for Quality Education, a public education fairness advocacy organization.
 Nixon also has a history of advocacy in support of women's health.

-She endorsed Bill de Blasio in the 2013 New York City mayoral election, who went on to win the Democratic nomination and the general election.
+She endorsed Bill de Blasio in the 2013 New York City mayoral election; he went on to win the Democratic nomination and the general election.
 Nixon campaigned actively for de Blasio, whom she had worked with since the early 2000s when campaigning against Michael Bloomberg's education policies.
 De Blasio credited Nixon and union leader George Gresham as the two "architects of (his) campaign" in the Democratic primaries, when he defeated the favorite Christine Quinn.
 After his election, de Blasio appointed Nixon as his representative to The Public Theater.

 In the 2020 Democratic Party presidential primaries, Nixon endorsed Bernie Sanders before campaigning for him in early February 2020 in Las Vegas.
 She stated, "In the same terrifying and muscular way that Trump is a force for so much of what is bad in this country, in this world, Bernie has that same kind of muscularity of vision but for good.
 A candidate who is too beholden to big money and the establishment and just basically doesn't want to rock the boat is never going to be a powerful enough counterbalance to what Donald Trump has to offer.
 You need someone as vigorous and who is wanting to turn the system upside down."

-In 2023, Nixon signed an open letter expressing "serious concerns about editorial bias" in reporting by the New York Times on transgender people.
+In 2023, Nixon signed an open letter expressing "serious concerns about editorial bias" in reporting by The New York Times on transgender people.
 The letter characterized the NYT's coverage as using "an eerily familiar mix of pseudoscience and euphemistic, charged language", and raised concerns regarding the NYT's employment practices regarding trans contributors.